ameroyer/TFDatasets/README.md

 | SVHN | [SVHN](http://ufldl.stanford.edu/housenumbers/) | ![svhn_thumb](images/svhn.png) | image, digit-class, index |
 | Tiny ImageNet | [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) | ![tiny_imagenet_thumb](images/tiny_imagenet.png) | image, class, class-name, bounding-box |
 | VisDA | [VisDA](http://ai.bu.edu/visda-2017/) | ![visda_thumb](images/visda.png) | image, class |

+---

+### Notes on the API

+The specific module for any given dataset `data` is contained in `dataset_utils.data.py`.
+It contains a converter, `DataConverter` and a loader `DataLoader`.

+#### Converter
+The converter contains one method, `convert` that generates the TFRecords in the given `target_path`.
+Additionally, this method takes as keyword argument `sort` (defaults to `False`); If this is `True`, the entries in the TFRecords will be sorted by class labels when possible (e.g. classification task).
+Note that this means the `shuffle_buffer` size should be at least equal to the number of samples in the dataset for proper shuffling (hence it is not optimal for large datasets), but this can be a convenient feature to quickly filter/sample the dataset based on classes.

+#### Loader
+The loader simply builds a proper parsing function to extract data from the TFRecords and format it correctly.
+Such a function can then be passed to the `tf.data.Dataset` API map function.